 Well, there are certain financial habits that can help people prepare for these situations, and some of them are better than others.
 Let’s talk about 50/30/20 budgeting and how it can help your financial power.

-This budgeting tool has been around for a while and many economists and financial experts agree that it is the best way to utilize your net income.
+This budgeting tool has been around for a while, and many economists and financial experts agree that it is the best way to utilize your monthly income.
 The 50/30/20 represents the percentage of your take-home cash and where it will be going.

 The “50” represents the things you need, the “30” represents the things you want, and the “20” should be allocated for investment activities.